reactjs/react.dev/content/docs/reference-react-dom.md

 ### Browser Support {#browser-support}

-React supports all popular browsers, including Internet Explorer 9 and above, although [some polyfills are required](/docs/javascript-environment-requirements.html) for older browsers such as IE 9 and IE 10.
+React supports all modern browsers, although [some polyfills are required](/docs/javascript-environment-requirements.html) for older versions.

 > Note
 >